OKC-3S bayonet

 The OKC-3S is a bayonet developed by the United States Marine Corps to replace the M7 bayonet and M9 bayonet as its service bayonet for the M16 family of rifles and M4 series carbine.
-This multipurpose bayonet provides greater durability than the M7 and also functions as a fighting knife.
+This multipurpose bayonet provides greater durability than the M7 bayonet and it also functions as a fighting knife.

 History

 The OKC-3S is part of a series of weapon improvements begun in 2001 by Commandant of the Marine Corps James L. Jones to expand and toughen hand-to-hand combat training for Marines, including training in the Marine Corps Martial Arts Program and knife fighting.
 In the Multi-Purpose Bayonet program, 33 different knives were evaluated.
 The OKC-3S performed best, or next to best, in nearly all testing categories.
-A contract for OKC-3S was made in December 2002 and production and distribution began in January 2003.
+A contract for OKC-3S was made in December 2002, with production and distribution beginning in January 2003.